-Does a single centralized data science team or several decentralized teams work better?
+Should you have a centralized data science team or several decentralized teams?

 The chief data scientists, in conjunction with the senior leadership of the organization, sets the cross-organizational data science goals and strategies.
 Then data science leadership, in conjunction with functional management, product managers, and program managers prioritize data science projects across the organization, while engineers build and support centralized, shared infrastructures.

-- Talent Management: Dedicated functional managers with data science backgrounds are better suited to hire and manage data scientists.
-Because of the larger org, data scientists have clear promotional opportunities with ample on-the-job training opportunities – particular for junior data scientists.
+- Talent Management: Dedicated functional managers with data science backgrounds are better suited to lead data science teams.
+Because of the larger org, data scientists have clear promotional opportunities with ample on-the-job training opportunities – particularly for junior data scientists.
 With a wide variety of project types, data scientists can grow their skillsets across various domains without changing org placement.